sue445/sashimi_tanpopo/README.md

   * Only if you want to change `.github/workflows/*.yml`

 ### sashimi_tanpopo gitlab
-Change local files using recipe files and create Merge Request
+Change local files using recipe files and create Merge Request on [GitLab™](https://about.gitlab.com/)

+_GITLAB is a trademark of GitLab Inc. in the United States and other countries and regions_

 ```bash
 $ sashimi_tanpopo help gitlab